hohilwik/Shell/README.md

 This keeps track of everything so that the log files can be sent to TAs for debugging.
 Moreover it also solves the issue the situation where the code is not worked, but was working previously.

-## Project Structure

-There are 4 directories:
-* commands: Contains implementation of the commands.
-Eg: switch, create, etc.
-* directoryfunc: Implemention of basic directory functionality.
-Eg: createDirectory.
-* global: Header file to handle global variable.
-* io: Handles the input and output of the project.

 ## Function Descriptions and Usage